fullstack-development/developers-roadmap/frontend/junior-1/js.md

 * What are constructor functions?
 How are they created and used?
 * What is a prototype?
 What can be done using a prototype?
 * Why is it best to declare an object's methods in a prototype, not the object itself?
 * Can an instance of a function be created using a constructor?
-If yes, how?
+If so, how?
 If not, what interface would you implement for this task?
 * How do you create an object that does not inherit anything?
 * What methods of inheritance are available in Javascript?
 Name at least three.
 What are their differences and features?
 * How do you call a redefined method of a parent class within a redefined method of the subclass?